madfam-io/plinto/.serena/memories/documentation_audit_2025_11_15.md

 **Overall Documentation Health: 74/100 (Good with Improvements Needed)**

-The Plinto documentation system consists of 152 markdown files (15 internal/claudedocs, 137 developer/docs) with a sophisticated infrastructure including automated validation, health monitoring, and content pipelines.
+The Janua documentation system consists of 152 markdown files (15 internal/claudedocs, 137 developer/docs) with a sophisticated infrastructure including automated validation, health monitoring, and content pipelines.
 While the system demonstrates strong organizational structure and tooling, there are significant issues with content accuracy, naming consistency, and internal documentation organization.

 ## Critical Findings